helrond/quon/beats.md

 ---
 title: Beats
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: A successful hit of an opposing player with the bludger resulting in a beat.
+expected_type: Integer
 ---

-successful hit of an opposing player with the bludger resulting in a beat

-## Expected Type

-*   Integer